edsaperia/link.baby/README.md

 		- by default add org user's email address to groups they're making

+		- make design not shitty

+		- don't let things happen twice

 		- make logged out UI look like logged in UI but with login prompts

-		- make design not shitty

 		- make "preview" bit of intro email have frame and link baby text etc. (like actual email)